 - Can Aid With Cholesterol Management - a year-long study indicated an improvement in cholesterol and heart rate across the board for type-2 diabetes patients.

 - May Assist Cancer Treatment - a number of test-tube studies have shown kalonji to attack a variety of different cancer cells.

-The scientific studies into these amazing seeds have already shown some very promising results for a number of conditions, I for one will be keeping a close eye on what comes out in the future.
+The scientific studies into these amazing seeds have already shown some very promising, evidence based results for a number of conditions.

 How To Use Nigella Seeds?: